gayyaswa/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

 I tried implementing without the dropout layer and managed to succeed a lap also the validation loss is in closer range in comparison to training loss.
 But still try adding a dropout layer in the first fully connected layer and observed a slight decrease in the validation loss and the vehicle was still completing the lap in autonomous mode.
-Based on this I think overfitting isn't a concern for the dataset used in this project
+Based on this I believe overfitting isn't a concern for the dataset used in this project

 #### 3. Model parameter tuning